dawsers/hyprscroller/README.md

 [Hyprscroller](https://github.com/dawsers/hyprscroller) is a
-[Hyprland](https://hyprland.org) layout plugin that creates a window layout similar to PaperWM [PaperWM](https://github.com/paperwm/PaperWM).
+[Hyprland](https://hyprland.org) layout plugin that creates a window layout similar to [PaperWM](https://github.com/paperwm/PaperWM).
 I initialy learned how to write a *Hyprland* plugin from [hyprslidr](https://gitlab.com/magus/hyprslidr), which is a similar idea.